kgodey/listery/README.md

 ## Local setup

-You should be able to run Listery locally using the example project provided.
+You should be able to run Listery locally using the example Django project provided. `npm install` will install the necessary JavaScript packages, and `npm run watch` will rebuild the JavaScript files on save.

 ## Using Listery as an app